dr-jts/crunchyblog/pgfs-cql/index.md

 ```
 Conditions can be combined with the boolean operators `AND`,`OR` and `NOT`.

+You will notice that it is very similar to SQL (probably not a coincidence!).
+That makes it straightforward to implement,
+and more importantly **easy to use** for us database people.

 CQL also defines syntax for spatial and temporal filters.
 We'll discuss those in a future blog post.

 ## Filtering with CQL